GE Money Conveyancing Panel Information

 Read More

-Our membership of the GE Money conveyancing panel was terminated but was reinstated on appeal, do I need to include these details on my application for CQS accreditation?
+my firm’s membership of the GE Money conveyancing panel was terminated but was reinstated on appeal, do I need to include these details on my CQS application?

-It would be advisable to supply details of the date of removal, information on the reason for removal, date of appeal and any reason given for reinstatement.
-This should not negatively affect your firm’s application but gives the Law Society viability as to what has occured.
+You should supply details of the date of removal, information on the reason for removal, date of appeal and any reason given for reinstatement.
+This should not negatively affect your application but gives the Law Society viability as to what has occured.

-Our practice is on the GE Money conveyancing panel and scheduled to complete a purchase within the next week.
-My file does not contain a Mortgage Deed for the client to execute.
+Our practice is on the GE Money conveyancing panel and all set to complete a remortgage within the next few weeks.
+I can not locate a Mortgage Deed for the client to execute.
 Who do I contact at GE Money to obtain duplicate documents?

-You should get in touch with GE Money to obtain standard documents.
-The CML Handbook incorporates a specific question for banks to establish who to contact to obtain standard documents.
+You need to contact GE Money to obtain standard documents.
+The CML Handbook contains an express question for banks to reveal who to contact to obtain standard documents.
 GE Money in their Part 2’s state:

-Don’t forget to disclose your GE Money conveyancing panel reference.
+You will need to disclose your GE Money solicitors panel reference.

 Find a Lawyer on the GE Money Conveyancing Panel